alexei-garrow/alexei-ai-workflow/protocols/PLANNING.md

 (To be filled in by the AI, with user approval.
 The AI will propose a technology stack based on the project goals and scope.)

+> **Note:** Specific tooling choices (linters, formatters, CI/CD tools) will be documented in `protocols/TOOLING.md` once the general technology stack is decided.

 | Category      | Technology | Reason |
 | :------------ | :--------- | :----- |
 | Frontend      |            |        |